 Recent Accounting Pronouncements.
 In June 2015, GASB issued SGAS No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions" (GASB No. 75).
 The primary objective of GASB No. 75 is to improve accounting and financial reporting by state and local governments for postemployment benefits other than pensions (other postemployment benefits or OPEB).
 This statement replaces the requirements of SGAS No. 45, "Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions," as amended, and SGAS No. 57, "OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans."
 This statement establishes standards for measuring and recognizing liabilities, deferred outflows and deferred inflows of resources, and expenses.
 For defined benefit OPEB, GASB No. 75 identifies the methods and assumptions that are required to be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
-Note disclosure and required supplementary information requirements for employers with payables to defined benefit OPEB plans that are administered through trusts that meet the specified criteria.
+Note disclosure and required supplementary information requirements about defined benefit OPEB also are addressed.
+In addition, this statement details the recognition and disclosure requirements for employers with payables to defined benefit OPEB plans that are administered through trusts that meet the specified criteria.
 This statement is effective for SMUD in 2018.
 SMUD is currently assessing the financial statement impact of adopting this statement.